auto-pi-lot/autopilot/docs/guide/quickstart.rst

     # turn if off!
     led.set(0)

-Or, blink "hello" in morse code!
+Or, blink "hello" in morse code using :meth:`~.hardware.gpio.Digital_Out.series` !

 ::